 - Set up a wallchart to track your progress towards completion, like a fundraiser chart.
 Keep it visible on your wall and fill it in as you progress and complete milestones.

-- Set up a regular weekly or monthly phone call or café meeting with a supportive friend, relative or classmate as a check-in and to give them an update on how you’re doing against your goals.
+- Set up a regular weekly or monthly phone call or café meeting with a supportive friend, relative or classmate.
+Use it as a check-in and to give them an update on how you’re doing against your goals.

 If those ideas make you feel a bit uncomfortable, that’s good.
 That is the feeling of accountability at work!
 And who knows, by involving your family and friends you might just inspire one of them to go back to school too!

-Happy studying – and check our next blog article with three more great study tips for adult learners.
+Happy studying – and check out our next blog article in this 2-part series, which has three more great study tips for adult learners.